kwintex/Azure4StudentProjects/Documentation/UserManual.md

 *Figure: Steps for onboarding a new project group on Azure.
 Sorry, Dutch only at this moment.*

-### Requesting a simple Virtual Machine
+### Example1: Requesting a simple Virtual Machine
 After your new Resource Group is created.
-You can add resources to it.
-In case students selected the template “simpleVM” follow the next steps to create a Virtual Machine:
+You can add resources.
+In case you selected the template “simpleVM” follow the next steps to create a Virtual Machine:
 1. Logon to the Azure Portal and navigate to your resource group.
 2. Click the plus-sign to add a new resource.
 Select "Create a virtual machine".
 3. Choose one of the following options: